 Urtica dioica is well-known for its sting when its hollow hairs (tricomes) come in contact with skin, hence the name “stinging nettle”.
 Nettle has been foraged for centuries for its nourishing properties as a springtime food.
 Our organic nettle leaf powder is ground from our European nettle leaf.
+Nettle leaves are harvested in the spring, once the plant has had time to mature but before it goes into flower.
 It can be added directly into culinary dishes including soups, stews, rice, and smoothies.
 Nettle powder can also be infused as a nutritive nettle tea, blended into herbal vinegars, or macerated as nettle leaf extract.

 Nettle has been used worldwide for centuries in a variety of countries and cultures.
 It has been eaten as a wild food plant, applied topically to the skin, and drunk as an herbal tea.
 It was used extensively for its fibers and was woven into cloth.
 Nettle fibers were considered to be high quality and comparable to flax or hemp in Northern Europe.

 Nettle supports healthy urinary function and has mild diuretic action and helps to maintain upper respiratory health.*

 Our European nettle leaf is collected from long standing organic populations.
 When steeped as tea, it has a lovely amber hue and a rich vegetal flavor.
 If you prefer a lighter flavored nettle leaf, our organic North American nettle will be the perfect fit.